Transferring Credit From the College

 Students may order an unofficial copy of their academic transcript through the transcript request form and have it sent to their home.
 An unofficial academic transcript can be brought to your attending college for advising purposes, however an official copy is required to transfer the credits.

 Students should check to make sure all grades are posted prior to requesting an academic transcript, or under "Tell us when to release your transcripts" check the box “Course Taken Through High School (January or June End”.
 Official college academic transcripts are complete and available to send to the student’s attending college after July 1st.

-It is recommended that students who participate in the Excelsior Program keep a portfolio of the course syllabus and their work as documentation for consultation with their anticipated attending college.
+It is recommended that students who participate in the Beacon Program keep a portfolio of the course syllabus and their work as documentation for consultation with their anticipated attending college.
 The College’s discipline specific course syllabi can be found on SUFFOLK'S COURSE DESCRIPTIONS page.

 College Application Process